felipefr/micmacsfenics/README.md

 In this branch we aim to provide a general setting to include nonlinear analysisincluding inelasticity, but so far solving the problems in hyperlastic (but small strain scenario)

+# Instalation
+If you want to keep track of files for uninstall reasons, do: python setup.py install --record files.txt xargs rm -rf < files.txt

 If this library has been useful for you, please the article in which this library is related with:

 @article{Rocha2023,